SilverHalf/mount-balrior/decima/strategy.md

 <br>
 The two healers can either pre-place their portal before going to the adds (required for <img class='inline specter'> [Specter] since their portal is one-way), or place it after playing the main mechanic during this split.

+{: .note}
-> Note: For the melee portal, the healer needs to pay attention to **prepare the portal to the side** of Decima, not in front.
-This is to prevent the melee group getting hit by by Decima's [Fluxlance] attack after taking the portal.
+For the melee portal, the healer needs to pay attention to **prepare the portal to the side** of Decima, not in front.
+This is to prevent the melee group getting hit by by [Fluxlances] after taking the portal.

 While damaging the [Transcendent Boulder] adds down as fast as possible, it's important to not use any skills with Breakbar damage in order to skip their dangerous follow-up attacks.